-Dalia is an expert dietician on a mission.
-If you are frustrated with a "one size fits all" approach to health, diet and wellness, she understands, and is uniquely qualified to help you take back control of your life.
+Dalia is an expert dietitian on a mission.
+If you are frustrated with a "one size fits all" approach to health, diet and wellness, Dalia understands and is uniquely qualified to help you take back control of your life.

 Who are we?

 Kinsey Wellness & Communications is the result of Founder, Dalia Kinsey's mission to spread joy, reduce suffering, and eliminate health disparities in my QTBIPOC (Queer, Trans, Black, Indigenous, People of Color) community.
 We empower people to use nutrition as a self-care and personalized tools to reclaim their own wellbeing.

 While everyone is welcome at our practice, we are uniquely dedicated to amplifying the health and happiness of BIPOC (Black, Indigenous, and People of Color) and LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual/ aromantic/ agender) folks, and center our content accordingly.

 Dalia Kinsey is a Registered Dietitian, host of the Body Liberation for All podcast, and author of Decolonizing Wellness: A QTBIPOC-Centered Guide to Escape the Diet Trap, Heal Your Self-Image, and Achieve Body Liberation.
 Dalia speaks, leads workshops and provides tailored group and individual coaching.

 It is no accident that my story began when I first applied to enter the nutrition program at Georgia State University, because I wanted to help underserved people improve their health outcomes and reduce their risk through dietary change and weight management.

 At the time of my program, I was young and thin.

 I bristled at the racial micro-aggressions I dealt with every day but never thought to question the fat-phobia that was evident throughout my studies.